 Right now, it's raining outside that dirty kitchen window of ours.
 Even more reason to have a vase of flowers on the counter.
 Daisies are inexpensive and humble, but clustered together, they look pretty posh.
-And white, yellow, and green seem to be the colors we gravitate towards when we're buying flowers for the kitchen
+And white, yellow, and green seem to be the colors we gravitate towards when we're buying flowers for the kitchen.
+Want more picks?

 That being said, daffodils are probably our favorite for a kitchen.
 They are bright, cheery, and have a casual, just-pulled-from-the-garden (even if they aren't) feel.
 Trader Joe's is selling bunches of 10 stems for $1.29.
 We bought two bunches last week and had enough flowers to use in the kitchen, dining table, and the bedroom.
 Here are some daffodils on Sara Kate's table: